paritytech/polkadot-sdk-docs/tutorial/step-2/README.md

-### In the code
+## In the code

-> TODO: I am assuming https://github.com/paritytech/substrate/pull/13454 is merged

 * First, we implement `frame_system::Config for Runtime`.
-Most of the implementation is being automatically derived from `...`.
+Most of the implementation is being automatically derived from `derive_impl`, which brings in a sensible set of configs for testing.
   Some of the types are dependent on the runtime, so they cannot have defaults, such as `Runtime*`.
-We will learn more about this in "composit/runtime enums" section.
+  We will learn more about this later.

-* For the sake of this tutorial, just notice how `type AccountId = u64`.
-So, in this runtime, anywhere we used `T::AccountId`, aka. `<T as frame_system::Config>::AccountId`, we are not declaring that to be a simple u64.
+* `frame_system::config_preludes::TestDefaultConfig` defined `type AccountId = u64`.
+So this is our
+  account id type.
+This can be represented as `<Runtime as frame_system::Config>::AccountId`.

 > This is the power that generics give us in substrate.
 Imagine how hard testing would have been, if
 > you had to use a real account id for testing.